yosh1/lets-not-be-arrested/README.md

 ----

-`JavaScript` is a dangerous thing to run malicious programs and behave unintentionally by the user.
+`JavaScript` is a dangerous technology that may run malicious programs without user acknowledgement.

-As a result, attaching a link to the site which wrote an infinite loop of alert like the following with `JavaScript` the other day, a girls junior high school student was guided by the police. *1
+As a result, attaching a link to a site that runs an infinite loop of alert like the following with `JavaScript` the other day, a girls junior high school student was questioned and charged by the police. *1

 ```
 ■■■■■ (■) {